This instrument is used for visualizing character's angular momentum and animating physically accurate character rotations.

 This option shows angular momentum values for every frame selected on the Timeline

-Angular momentum can be visualized in several different modes:
+Angular momentum can be visualized in several different modes.
+These modes are set in the dedicated part of the Toolbar:

 (1) Projected On Camera